The Hardship of Prison

 When I got back home, I heard that the police had been busy spreading rumors saying I was a scam artist.
 My husband had had to find work elsewhere to avoid all the gossip and finger-pointing from the neighbors and he said he wanted a divorce.
 His mom had been so ashamed by my being sent to prison that she could barely look at me.
 My daughter had also been mocked relentlessly by both teachers and classmates so that not even one child in the village was willing to play with her anymore.
 I couldn’t hold back the tears when I saw what had happened.
 We’d been such a happy family, now reduced to this because of the CCP’s persecution.
 I hate the CCP down to my very bones!
 A passage of God’s words came to my mind.
 Almighty God says, “Forefathers of the ancient?
 Beloved leaders?
 They all oppose God!
 Their meddling has left all beneath heaven in a state of darkness and chaos!
 Religious freedom?
 The legitimate rights and interests of citizens?
 They are all tricks for covering up sin! … Why put up such an impenetrable obstacle to the work of God?
 Why employ various tricks to deceive God’s folk?
 Where is the true freedom and the legitimate rights and interests?
 Where is the fairness?
 Where is the comfort?
 Where is the warmth?
 Why use deceitful schemes to trick God’s people?
 Why use force to suppress the coming of God?
 Why not allow God to freely roam upon the earth that He created?
 Why hound God until He has nowhere to rest His head?
 Where is the warmth among men?
 Where is the welcome among people?
 Why cause such desperate yearning in God?
 Why make God call out again and again?
 Why force God to worry for His beloved Son?
 In this dark society, why do its sorry guard dogs not allow God to freely come and go among the world which He created?” (“Work and Entry (8)” in The Word Appears in the Flesh).
 As I contemplated God’s words, I thoroughly understood the ugliness of the CCP.
 It pretends to be righteous on the outside, spouting off about “freedom of religious belief,” “keeping law and order for the people” and “caring for the people.”
 It says all the right things about virtue and morality but in secret it uses any means at its disposal to arrest and persecute believers and spread rumors, resulting in countless Christians being thrown into prison, unable to return home, and having their families torn apart.
 I never saw the CCP for what it really is before, and I used to idolize it.
 But after I’d suffered its persecution, I finally saw that the CCP is the chief demon that harms the people.
 In essence, it is the enemy of God and of the truth, and it is the evilest, most reactionary bunch of devils.

 After I got out of prison, the police never let up in their surveillance of me.
 The police in our local station were always asking whether I still believed in God and when I read God’s words at home, I had to keep the front door tightly locked.
 I had to keep my book of God’s words hidden in the most secret place and I had to be so careful and cautious when going to a gathering or preaching the gospel.
 One day in March 2013, a leader and two deacons from a church I was responsible for were arrested and I had to quickly arrange for some church stuff to be moved and notify some brothers and sisters to be on their guard.
 Just as I was sorting all this out, I heard a sister say, “The leader who got arrested had a list of brothers and sisters on her so the police have the list now.”
 She said the police pulled up all surveillance videos, looking for strangers, and that they were preparing to go door-to-door looking for believers.
 They also made this threat: “Better to wrongly arrest a thousand than to let even one slip through the net!”
 I felt so nervous and afraid when I heard this.
 Because I’d been arrested for my faith before, they had a file on me.
 If the police used face-recognition surveillance, then I was sure to be arrested.
 If I was arrested again, then there was no way I’d survive—they’d make sure of that.
 Thinking this, I realized I had to get away as soon as I could.
 When I got to another church, however, I couldn’t get my mind to settle and had an attack of conscience.
 There was a lot of work in that church that urgently needed arranging, but I’d dropped my commission to safeguard my own life.
 If I left now, I wouldn’t be protecting the interests of God’s house!
 Where was my conscience and humanity?
 Wasn’t I acting like a craven and a coward?
-I had no true—where was my testimony?
+I had no true faith in God—where was my testimony?
 As I thought these things, I hurried before God to pray, asking Him to grant me faith and strength and to protect me so that I could stand witness.

 I then read a passage of Almighty God’s words: “When people are ready to sacrifice their lives, everything becomes trifling, and no one can get the better of them.
 What could be more important than life?
 Thus, Satan becomes incapable of doing any more in people, there is nothing it can do with man.
 Although, in the definition of the ‘flesh’ it is said that the flesh is corrupted by Satan, if people truly give themselves over, and are not driven by Satan, then no one can get the better of them” (“Chapter 36” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh).
 Pondering God’s words, I understood that this situation was God’s test, and that a war was raging in the spiritual world.
 I knew I had to stand with God and offer up my life to shame Satan and bear testimony to God; there was no way I could turn tail and run at such a crucial moment!
 I had to protect the work of God’s house—that was the very thing someone with conscience and humanity should do.
 I was suffering persecution for the sake of righteousness, and even if I died, it would still be worth it.
 If I lived ignobly and surrendered to Satan, then although my body would survive, I’d be like one of the walking dead.
 I felt liberated at this thought, so I hurried back to that church and organized the brothers and sisters to move all the books of God’s words and told them all to lay low.
 All church work was arranged pretty quickly and I thanked God for His guidance!